Graduate education in optics in Japan and the United States: impact of funding levels on educational structure: Introduction

 \section{Introduction}

-In the United States, centers for optical science such as the Institute of Optics at the University of Rochester, the Optical Sciences Center at the University of Arizona, and CREOL at the University of Central Florida, have fulfilled a critical role in preparing skilled optical designers for the needs of technical industries, and for spawning successful startup companies.
-The success of these centers, both in fostering respected research and in educating skilled engineers, prompted many to realize that there is value in centering an educational curriculum around optical design and engineering, and not just spreading optics education piecemeal throughout the standard science and engineering curricula. \silent{OSC's success is likely part of what inspired the development of similar centers in other countries, such as the Beijing Institute of Technology \& Zhejiang University (China, ?), Abbe School of Photonics (Germany, 2007), Karlsruhe School of Optics \& Photonics (Germany, 2006), University of Calcutta (India, 1979), Centro de Investigaciones en Optica (Mexico, 1984), ITMO University (Russia, ?), Institute of Photonic Sciences (Spain, 2007), University of Central Florida (USA, 1987).}
+In the United States, centers for optical science such as the Institute of Optics at the University of Rochester, the Optical Sciences Center (OSC) at the University of Arizona, and CREOL at the University of Central Florida, have fulfilled a critical role in preparing skilled optical designers for the needs of technical industries, and for spawning successful startup companies.
+The success of these centers, both in fostering respected research and in educating skilled engineers, prompted many to realize that there is value in centering an educational curriculum around optical design and engineering, and not just spreading optics education piecemeal throughout the standard science and engineering curricula.

 In Japan, optics education has followed a very different path from that in the United States.
 Until recently, many famous names in the optics industry have been Japanese: Canon, Nikon, Olympus, Sony, Sigma, Tamron, Fujifilm, Mamiya, Konica, Minolta, Pentax, among many others.
 A side-effect of this success in industry, however, has been that optical science has played only a secondary role in Japanese universities --- typically as a subfield of physics, or of electrical engineering --- and optical design itself has played no part at all.
 Following the standard practice of post-war Japanese industry, Japanese companies hired Bachelor's degree (BS) or Master's degree (MS) graduates and put them through a multi-year training course in order to develop them into skilled optical designers.
 Companies thus preferred to foster expertise in-house and had little interest in supporting university optics education, since this would benefit potential rivals.
-As a result, until Utsunomiya University inaugurated its Center for Optical Research \& Education (CORE) in 2008, no Japanese university had an optical design curriculum.
-(Tokushima University has an Optical Sciences curriculum for considerably longer, but has not had a curriculum centered around optical design.)
+As a result, it was not until 1993 that Tokushima University created Japan's first optics department, and not until 2008 that Utsunomiya University created an optics department providing students with an optical design curriculum.